premrajvs/Java8-StreamAPI/README.md

 # class 6
 More detailed example for a Method passed as reference.
 Added a separate method and called it by class reference since it is static

+# class 7
+This class shows how we can avoid mutation and ensure concurrency.
+Subsequent classes explains step by step how this is achieved.
+There are 3 steps
+    1. Stream
+    2. Map
+    3. reduce

+# class 8
+1. Creating Stream using .stream() method
+2.